janpeter19/BPL_TEST2_Perfusion/README.md

 # BPL_TEST2_Perfusion

 Basic example of perfusion cultivation using an FMU from Bioprocess Library *for* Modelica.
+In this notebook you see several examples of how to interact with the FMU to provide process insight.
 Below script and diagram with a typical simulations of perfusion cultivation that you will get at the end of the notebook.

 ![](Fig2_BPL_TEST2_Perfusion_steps.png)